Decentralized Multi-Agent Swarms for Autonomous Grid Security in Industrial IoT: A Consensus-based Approach: Experimental Results

 The graph in Fig. \ref{fig:accuracy} shows how accurately and how often DMAS falsely detects malware as a function of the number of devices on the network.
 At 2000 devices, DMAS detects malware 97.3\% of the time and generates false positives 3.8\% of the time.
 In contrast, central systems will be unable to detect malware 71.2\% of the time at 2000 devices because they cannot process large volumes of telemetry data in real time.
 The Edge Computing Baseline can detect malware 87.5\% of the time but lacks the collective intelligence of DMAS.

-DMAS's false positive rate is less than 4\%, and does not exceed 4\% regardless of scale; that is, in contrast to a 28.5\% false positive rate for a centralized system when there are 2,000 devices; this false positive rate is an essential consideration for industrial deployments where high false alarm rates lead to operator fatigue and production downtime.
+DMAS's false positive rate stays below 4\% regardless of network scale.
+By comparison, the centralized system reaches 28.5\% FPR at 2{,}000 devices.
+For industrial deployments, where high false alarm rates erode operator trust and trigger production stoppages, this gap is operationally significant.